-Therefore, it is suggested to draw the benchmark outline with the client’s input prior to initiating story mapping.
+Therefore, it is suggested to draw the benchmark outline with the client’s input before initiating story mapping.
 This will support a synchronized and on-time process.

 See the following template that can be used to elaborate the benchmark.

-Another most common mistake that product managers make is the imitation of story mapping without knowing the end-users.
+Another common mistake that product managers make is the imitation of story mapping without knowing the end users.

 It is suggested to create a consumer persona when referring to the users.
 The persona should contain all the necessary details regarding the target customer.
 This will support in creating an adequate story as per the need.